This is my homeschooling motto ~ “Nothing is cast in stone”

-As I shared before, I am re-using my Sonlight curriculums.
-In fact, I am and will re-use most of my bought full packages.
+As I shared before, I am re-using my Sonlight curriculums and most of my bought full packages.
 I have used and re-used Kindergarten Introduction to World History, Core 1 & 2 World History, Core 3 & 4 American History packages.

 Sonlight packages are FANTASTIC!
 Their readers, read aloud books and core books are wonderfully selected and perfectly scheduled to overlap and cover history through literature.
 If you can afford it, I would highly recommend the full packages!
 They are a real investment.

 As I re-used my Sonlight cores, I have taken a different approach.
-May I share how my approach and methods have changed?
+How have my methods have changed?

 Homeschooling through literature is a journey best shared with the entire family.
 Especially when you read aloud, all the children end up listening anyway.
 There are some years where combining all the children on one core is not possible, but try avoid buying different cores for each child – there is simply too much to read and cover with each child.